gcmd/gcmd.github.io/_posts/2021-01-25-Build-on-Ubuntu-2004.md

 The approach described below has been updated to work on Ubuntu Mate 20.04 on an Intel PC.
 The main issue is that several needed packages are not in the 20.04 repositories.
-As a workaround it is possible to add the Ubuntu 18.04 repos to Ubuntu 20.04 in order to install those packages in order to build gnome-commander.
-Once this is done it is probably a good idea to disconnect from the Ubuntu 18.04 repos.
+As a workaround it is possible to add the Ubuntu 18.04 repo to Ubuntu 20.04 in order to install those packages in order to build gnome-commander.
+Once this is done it is probably a good idea to disconnect from the Ubuntu 18.04 repo.

 ## Part 1 - Installation from source